National Quality Framework

 The National Quality Standard (NQS) sets a national benchmark for the quality of education and care services.

-It helps our Educators to provide the best possible level of early childhood education and care by being clear about the factors that best support a child's development.
-It also gives Educators and families confidence in understanding what distinguishes high quality or excellent services.
+It helps our educators provide the best possible level of early childhood education and care by being clear about the factors that best support a child's development.
+It also gives educators and families confidence in understanding what distinguishes high quality or excellent services.